sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 ```

 Having covered some necessary preqrequisites, the computation of rotated principal component scores can be explained.
 The crux of the issue with computing rotated principal component scores is that rotations such as varimax cause the loadings to lose their orthogonality.
-To prove this, I show that $\mathbf{A}^\top\mathbf{A} = \mathbf{D}$, where $\mathbf{D}$ is a diagonal matrix, for the unrotated loadings but not for the rotated loadings.
+To prove this, I show that $\mathbf{A}^\top\mathbf{A} = \mathbf{D}$, where $\mathbf{D}$ is a diagonal matrix, for the unrotated loadings but not for the rotated loadings (see Python code in lines <a href="#389">389--418</a> below).

 ```r {language=python}
 # standardize data